HoangVTu/Team1_project/meetings.md

 ## 2023-11-19 at 7:30 PM
 - **Gautam, Hoang, Akhil attended**
+- **Everyone give opinion on what is needed to be done for the next milestone.**
+- **Summarize: all members present in the meeting discussed what problem they run into in the project and where they are at on their part.**

 ## 2023-11-20 at 5:50 PM
 - **Gautam, Hoang, Akhil attended**